 DRIL languages, locations and workshop schedule

-The DRIL program has supported more than seventy languages across Australia in partnership with individuals, communities and organisations.
-The map on the right shows where we have trained between 2011 and 2014.
+The DRIL program has supported approximately seventy-five languages across Australia in partnership with individuals, communities and organisations.
+The map on the right shows the sites where we are training in 2014.
 Click on the blue links below to learn more about where we've been running our workshops.